rumca-js/OfflineWebSearch/PROJECT.md

  - Re-fetching a database replaces the current local copy.
  - The user is notified before a local database is replaced.
  - The application maintains the state of every configured database.
+ - Only one database is active at a time.

 # DatabaseState